JASMINE-Mission/jasmine_warpfield/README.md

 An experimental code to demonstrate Plate Analysis, an algorithm for precise relative astrometric analysis.
 The code consists of two modules:

-- `telescope`: A code tOgenerate mock measurements.
+- `telescope`: A code to generate mock measurements.
-- `analysis`: A code to solve an astrometric solution.
+- `analysis`: A code to estimate an astrometric solution.

 ## Installation